Center of Academic Excellence Cyber Defense Program

-USA was re-designated as a National Center of Academic Excellence in Information Assurance / Cyber Defense Education (CAE-IA/CD) designation December 2014.
-This designation is awarded to institutions after a rigorous review of programs that have demonstrated their commitment to academic excellence in Information Assurance education.
-USA CFITS supports the educational and research endeavors of the CAE-IA/CD program.
-CFITS faculty support the undergraduate Information Assurance program curriculum development and research initiatives.
-We have established research groups in Information Security, Computer Forensics, and Healthcare Information Systems.
+USA was re-designated as a National Center of Academic Excellence in Cyber Defense (CAE- CD) in May 2022.
+This designation is awarded to institutions after a rigorous review of programs that have demonstrated their commitment to academic excellence in higher education and research in cyber defense.
+USA CFITS supports the educational and research endeavors of the CAE-CD program.
+CFITS faculty support the undergraduate Information Technology program curriculum development and research initiatives.
+We have also established research groups in Information Security, Computer Forensics, and Healthcare Information Systems.
 For more information on the USA CyberScholars program visit USA CyberScholars.

 The School of Computing hosted 51 incoming freshmen students from W.P.
 Davidson High School for a week-long summer camp focused on cybersecurity.
 Students received a broad introduction to cybersecurity subject matter through hands-on projects, guest speakers, group activities, and real-world scenario exercises.
 Camp topics included programming, robotics, and cyber physical systems, and students also participated in discussions about trending topics on safe online behavior.
 As a culminating activity in programming and robotics, students worked in teams to navigate a Sphero robot through a mini-maze.
 The Davidson High Computing Camp is open to all student and teacher participants at no cost.
 Funding and resources are provided by the School of Computing and the Center for Forensics, Information Technology and Security (CFITS) as well as from generous industry partners and corporate sponsors.